cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - run 'ng serve'.
 If you type in yellow, the color of the text should change to yellow.

 20. Use ngFor to output each element of an Array
-  - Create a new angular project called basic-ngFor-example
+  - Create a new angular project called basic-ngFor-exercise
   - In app.component.ts, create a class property called foods, make it type array of strings and set its array to pre-set strings.
   - In app.component.html, use ngfor to output the array list of foods
   - run 'ng serve' you should be able to see each element of the array on the web page